 Statistics Canada's privacy framework is a collection of approved practices, procedures and governance related to privacy.
 By consolidating all these elements of privacy protection into a single document, the full scope of privacy controls within the operations of Statistics Canada is evident.

-The assignment of the role of Departmental Privacy Officer (DPO) to an executive in an organization is to ensure that responsibility for privacy rests with a member of the senior executive.
-The DPO's responsibilities are to provide leadership on matters related to privacy, to develop business strategies and processes that ensure that privacy is considered and accounted for in business decisions as well as to ensure the safeguarding of the information by doing privacy program reviews.
+The Director, Office of Privacy Management and Information Coordination, is the Chief Privacy Officer (CPO) for Statistics Canada, as designated by the Chief Statistician.
+The CPO provides leadership on matters related to privacy, develops business strategies and processes that ensure that privacy is considered and accounted for in business decision, and ensures the safeguarding of the information by doing privacy program reviews.

-The DPO draws expertise from their role as Information Management Division (IMD) Director, and is supported by the Departmental Security Officer (DSO), as well as the Chief Information Officer, as matters related to physical and IT security, and information management are crucial elements to support privacy protection in an organization.
+The CPO draws expertise from their role as the Office of Privacy Management and Information Coordination (OPMIC) Director, and is supported by the Chief Security Officer (CSO), as well as the Chief Information Officer (CIO), as matters related to physical and IT security, and information management are crucial elements to support privacy protection in an organization.

-- Develop and implement policies and procedures to support the protection of personal information in the organization
+- Developing and implementing policies and procedures to support the protection of personal information in the organization

-- Provide advice to employees and management on privacy related matters
+- Providing advice to employees and management on privacy related matters

-- Investigate and report breaches of personal information
+- Investigating and reporting breaches of personal information

-- Undertake program reviews to ensure compliance to privacy
+- Undertaking program reviews to ensure compliance to privacy

-- Provide training to all employees on privacy
+- Providing training to all employees on privacy

 2. Privacy governance